oracle/tribuo/docs/release-notes/tribuo-v4-2-release-notes.md

 ## ONNX Export

 The [ONNX](https://onnx.ai) format is a cross-platform and cross-library model exchange format.
-Tribuo can already serve ONNX models via it's [ONNX Runtime](https://onnxruntime.ai) interface, and now has the ability to export models in ONNX format for serving on edge devices, in cloud services, or in other languages like Python or C#.
+Tribuo can already serve ONNX models via its [ONNX Runtime](https://onnxruntime.ai) interface, and now has the ability to export models in ONNX format for serving on edge devices, in cloud services, or in other languages like Python or C#.